ARM-software/AVH/DoxyGen/examples/src/mspeech.md

 - **Event C2**: Verifies if a keyword was detected.

 Execute the program with different \ref tf_variants and compare the Event Statistics output.
-Implementations optimized for Arm hardware extensions provide significant performance improvement C1 measurement and also shorten C0 duration.
+Implementations optimized for Arm hardware extensions achieve significantly better performance for ML inference (C1 measurement), but also have shorter times for signal processing (C0 event statistic).